Canberra Region Joint Organisation (CRJO)

 - The CRJO carries out this function through its Board which includes the Mayors of each of the ten Councils or their alternate, and another nominated representative of the member Council or that nominated representative’s alternate delegate.

-For more information on the CRJO Board click here.
+More information on the CRJO Board is available here.